Dev1an/Navigation/README.md

 Did you ever use [kadira's flowrouter](https://github.com/kadirahq/flow-router) for your app and wished it had a feature to automatically generate menu bars based on your FlowRouter routes and groups?
 That's just what this package does.

+A demo/example project using this package is there: https://github.com/Dev1an/Navigation-example

 # Usage

 ## Installation